England vs France: Kyle Walker says Three Lions will not roll out red carpet for Kylian Mbappe in World Cup quarter-final

 "I'm representing my country at the quarter-final in a World Cup, it's do or die really.
 If we lose, we go home.
 He's not going to stand in my way of winning a World Cup for my country."

-Walker has come up against Mbappe four times in his career, when his Manchester City side have taken on the Frenchman's Paris Saint-Germain side in the Champions League.
+Walker has come up against Mbappe four times in his career, when his Manchester City side took on Paris Saint-Germain in the Champions League.

-City won three out of the four encounters, with Mbappe scoring just once - an equaliser in their most recent encounter which the Premier League side won 2-1.
+City won three out of the four encounters, with Mbappe scoring just once - an equaliser in their most recent encounter which the Premier League champions won 2-1.

 "When we've played in the four times against PSG for Man City in the Champions League, you're not just thinking about Mbappe," Walker added.
 "I think it is exactly the same on Saturday.